harkal/picovm/README.md

- picoVM - Stack based Virtual Machine for embedded devices
+ picoVM - Virtual Machine for embedded devices
 ==========================================================

 picoVM is a fully featured, minimal footprint, VM for embedded devices.